-The Subject teacher will plan the teaching to achieve progression of learning through identifying clear teaching objectives and specifying how they will be taught through:
+The class teacher will plan the teaching to achieve progression of learning through identifying clear teaching objectives and specifying how they will be taught through:

 Staff Development, ECA & Cover

-Contributes to the extra-curricular activity programme to enrich the school experience for the pupils as reasonably directed by the SLT and ECA Coordinator.
+Contributes to the extra-curricular activity program to enrich the school experience for the pupils as reasonably directed by the SLT and ECA Coordinator